JDrost1818/plaster-python/README.rst

       -v, --version         fetches the current version of the tool -k [KEY], --key [KEY]
                             indicates the following field:type pair should define the key
+                            NOTE: should be a trailing param
+      -d DIR, --dir DIR     defines a sub path in which to perform actions
-                            NOTE: should be last param
+                            NOTE: should be a trailing param

 Customization
 """""""""""""